The Testing Hill Tim Bray Would Die On

 I do make private methods/properties internal to test their internal state sometimes because it’s easier that way.
 However, I have to think about those cases a lot and also consider them code smells.

-Thanks a lot guys.
+Thanks a lot folks.

 Another update: Very quickly, Mr. Fowler himself steps up and publish his take on the subject.